cnsky1103/cpsc526-final/README.md

 > If the test is run through the script mentioned above, both master and server log will be written to `server/master/master_run.log` and `server/server/server_run.log` respectively.

+## Group Work

+### Yibo Yan

+He works on the tablet server implementation and GRPC setup.
+Finalized client implementation and basic test cases for master, server and client.
+Put some scripts together for easier running and testing.

+### Kaiyuan Sun

+He works on the initial set up for the master and API design.
+Worked on the coordination between master and tablet server.
+Worked on using etcd to mimic chubby implementation.